Europe·Croatia·Updated May 3, 2026

 What scams target tourists in Zagreb?

-The most frequently reported tourist scams in Zagreb are Strip Club Violent Bill Scam, Fake Online Hotel and Airbnb Listings, Taxi Overcharging at Night, with 2 classified as high severity.
+The most frequently reported tourist scams in Zagreb are Strip Club Violent Bill Scam, Taxi Overcharging at Night, Tram Pickpocket on Line 6, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Zagreb?

-Taxis in Zagreb carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Zagreb carry documented risk for tourists — 2 transport-related scams are on record.
 Use Uber or Bolt for all rides — upfront pricing eliminates fare disputes.
 If using a licensed taxi, insist the meter is running before moving.
 Rates should be around 5–8 HRK per km in the city.
 Check approximate fares via Bolt before hailing a street taxi.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Zagreb safe at night for tourists?